 - Editing links directly from the plugin’s page, without having to manually update each post.

 - Highly configurable.

-Go to the dashboard menu and select Plugins > Add New …
+Go to your WordPress dashboard navigation menu and select Plugins > Add New …

 In the ‘Add Plugins’ screen, type in “broken link checker” into the keyword search field …

 (Add Plugins – search for ‘Broken Link Checker’)